dinguschan-owo/Helios/README.md

 ## ***`License`***

-do whatever the you want with this code, its open sauce! just please PLEASE credit me, cause i worked hard on this :3. also consider leaving a star, it helps my self esteem a ton :D
+do whatever the you want with this code, its open sauce! just please PLEASE credit me, cause i worked hard on this :3. also consider leaving a star, it helps my self esteem a ton, and motivates me to keep working on this silly lil project :D

 ## ***`Compatibility`***